Monday, February 28, 2011

 Last summer, we learned another US family had moved in.
 They have four children, three of whom go to Dulwich, and Anne is a teacher at the school.
 Did I mentioned they are from Greenville, SC?
 It blows my mind that we travelled half way around the world to end up practically next door to a family that lived thirty minutes down the road.

 The twins play with their youngest, Kate, practically everyday, and on some days we don't see our respective kids for hours, but know exactly where they are.
 Katie and their other daughter, Claire, who is thirteen, swap gossip and video games.
-We're giving Katie added responsibility, like a couple hours here and there babysitting her sisters.
-However, Claire is usually called in for reinforcement.
-Their son, Scott, is a novelty to the girls.
-They are fascinated with him and he has great patience with them.
+We're giving Katie added responsibility,

 When I hurt my knee, they were such a huge help.
 Anne would bring soup, pasta, muffins and a smiling face.
 The girls ate so many meals over there, I began to wonder if they were hoping I wouldn't heal.
 Chris and Larry work long hours and don't get to socialize as much, but Larry has enjoyed talking & venting with someone other than his co-workers.